BEC Phishing is a Bigger Threat than Ransomware. AUTHOR: Terry Kurzynski, CISSP, CISA, PCI QSA, ISO 27001 AUDITOR

 Thus far there are four scenarios in which these types of BEC attacks are based upon:

 - Known as the “Bogus Invoice Scheme” or the “Supplier Swindle”, this ploy usually involves a business that has an established relationship with a supplier.
 The objective is to fulfill a request to wire funds for invoice payment to an alternate, fraudulent account via spoofed email, telephone, or facsimile.

 - Known as “CEO Fraud” or “Business Executive Scam, the scheme involves the impersonation of a high level executive or attorney who directs an employee who is designated with the responsibility of initiating wire transfers.
 The request usually involves a highly time sensitive matter and a third party bank for which the impersonator has access to.

 - This scenario is simply another take on CEO Fraud except in this case, the actual email of a high level executive is compromised.
 Once hacked, the account is used to make requests for invoice payments to fraudster-controlled bank accounts.
 Messages are sent to vendors that the compromised account regularly communicates with.
 One advantage of this ploy is that the afflicted company may not know of the fraud until vendors contact them about the designated invoices.

-For cybercriminals, the beauty of BEC phishing is obvious.
-It is highly cost effective and with only a few successful attacks, a hacker can make more money than an entire ransomware distribution channel can in a year.
-Unfortunately, the financial losses that they afflict on their victims affects not only their check book, but in some cases, their stock price and financial viability.
+For cyber criminals, the beauty of BEC phishing is obvious.
+It is highly cost effective and with only a few successful cyber attacks, a hacker can make more money than an entire ransomware distribution channel can in a year.
+Unfortunately, the financial losses that they afflict on their victims affects not only their check book, but in some cases, their stock market price and financial viability.
 Ransomware is certainly a menace we must contend with, but BEC is a tragedy waiting to happen.